SnehashishRout/Code_At_Glance/DSA.md

 **B.S.
 On 2D Matrix**

-**I** Search in 2D Matrix : You are given an m x n integer matrix matrix with the following two properties:
+**I.** Search in 2D Matrix : You are given an m x n integer matrix matrix with the following two properties:

 Each row is sorted in non-decreasing order.
 The first integer of each row is greater than the last integer of the previous row.